 Streaming has become an invaluable part of our lives.
 Whether it’s free video content, often accompanied by ads, a paid subscription service, or listening to audiobooks while commuting, it can a good portion of our day.
 And it’s becoming exclusive – for many, it has replaced watching television, a pastime activity ingrained in us for decades.
 And what’s even better – the streaming market has only started to grow!
 But, that also means there are too many options sometimes, and many well-known TV shows and/or movies are limited to certain streaming platforms.
-For that reason, here are some of the best Netflix alternatives to consider.

 First on our list of services like Netflix is Hulu, one of its biggest competitors.
 You might have seen the logo while watching their top original show, The Handmaid’s Tale, or shows such as Little Fires Everywhere, Future Man, Castle Rock, and High Fidelity.
 There’s plenty of other content to watch for a small price of $5.99 per month.
 Keep in mind, you’ll still see ads.
 To completely get rid of them, you need an $11.99 per month subscription.
 Oh, and Hulu is limited to the United States area, so you have to use a VPN if you live outside or are on vacation.